Blog

 Year Installed Capacity (MW)

-Growth is propelled by AI workloads, and hyperscalers alone have pre-committed ≈ 800 MW for new GPU clusters and by e-commerce platforms localizing under DPDP.
+Growth is propelled by AI workloads and e-commerce platforms aligning data placement with privacy rules.
+JLL reports that cloud service providers have pre-committed and reserved 800 MW for AI workloads, while Colliers expects USD 20–25 billion of investment over the next five to six years.[5][6]
 For CTOs, that means plentiful rack space, competitive pricing, and carrier diversity in every major zone.

 Diagram of dedicated server connected via 400 G switch to DE‑CIX and multiple ISPs

-• Sub-10 ms paths across the metro among servers, ISPs, and CDNs that play a critical role in edge inference, live video or AR try-ons.
+• Short metro paths among servers, ISPs, and CDNs that play a critical role in edge inference, live video, or AR try-ons.

 Key practices we see winning teams adopt:

 • Baseline on dedicated iron, burst elastically.
-Run mission-critical databases and checkout APIs on one (two or more) Indian dedicated servers to avoid latency and much better price-predictability; spin up ephemeral cloud instances behind a load balancer when banners are promoted.
+Run mission-critical databases and checkout APIs on one or more Indian dedicated servers for latency and price predictability; spin up ephemeral cloud instances behind a load balancer when promotional banners go live.

 • Run load simulations early.
-Four-week-ahead synthetic traffic assists in right-sizing CPU, memory, and port speeds.
+Four-week-ahead synthetic traffic helps right-size CPU, memory, and port speeds.

 • Monitor tail latency, not just averages.
-Slow frames are also abandoned before a complete outage is experienced.
+Slow frames get abandoned before teams see a complete outage.

-The regional geography, onshore data stewardship, and the metro-edge density have come together to make dedicated servers in India the fastest and most compliant path to scalable growth.
-CTOs who are familiar with the latency revenue curve are viewing Indian metros as prime deployment areas.
-The growing presence of Tier-III and even Tier-IV facilities, 400-G IXPs, and growing data-centre capacity adds to a one-year (conservatively) 24 % growth in this capacity, to the point that the ecosystem now matches or exceeds the presence of most Western hubs in income and density, as well as providing cost per delivered gigabyte.
+Regional geography, onshore data stewardship, and metro-edge density have come together to make dedicated servers in India a fast, practical path to scalable growth.
+CTOs who understand the latency revenue curve are treating Indian metros as prime deployment areas.
+The growing presence of Tier III and Tier IV facilities, high-capacity IXPs, and expanding data-center capacity gives the ecosystem the density needed for commerce, AI features, and cost-efficient delivery.

 Get your India server now